Find Grad Schools

 8 Yearly Graduations

 University of Wisconsin - Milwaukee is the 9th most popular school in the nation for students seeking a master's degree in dance.
+Each year, around 24,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,091 per year, while in-state graduate students, on average, pay $10,701 per year.
-For the 2020-2021 academic year, 8 master's degrees were handed out to dance majors at UWM.
-About 100% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 8 people received their master's degree in dance from UWM.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #10